saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-gb.md

 Click the button `Open`{.action}.

 At the first connection, the "**PuTTY** Security Alert" window will appear, warning you about possible risks.
 This is usually not a concern, as long as you are connecting to a trusted host (such as your own secured server).
 Click `Accept`{.action} to proceed.
 If you select `Connect Once`{.action}, the server's fingerprint will not be saved to the cache and the alert will show up again at the next connection.
-You can find more information in our [SSH introduction](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).
+You can find further details in our [SSH introduction](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).

 The command line window (**PuTTY** terminal) will open and prompt you to enter the user account's password.
 You can paste the password string into this window with a right-click.

 Note that **a password prompt will not display your keyboard inputs** in a **PuTTY** terminal.
-Example:
+Example output:

 ```console
 Using username "ubuntu".